-- 8. Any improvement in the payment for leave taken for times when providing care has a more significant positive economic impact on the households of our members and provides them with greater ability to make decisions on the provision of care that is appropriate for their family without the financial pressure. - 9.
-Many SDA members also provide care to a child or children while also caring for an older person. with 12% of parents with a child aged 5 or under, also providing regular elder care^{8.} - 10.
+- 9. Many SDA members also provide care to a child or children while also caring for an older person. with 12% of parents with a child aged 5 or under, also providing regular elder care8. - 10.
 The Report also confirmed that care is gendered.
-More women (60%) surveyed than men (43%) provide regular care to a child or an adult 9.
-This is more pronounced when considering the care of children, especially when children are young, and mothers are in the 26-45 years age group10:
+More women (60%) surveyed than men (43%) provide regular care to a child or an adult .
+This is more pronounced when considering the care of children, especially when children are young, and mothers are in the 26-45 years age group: